kyma-project/kyma/docs/service-brokers/docs/012-configuration-helm-broker-bundles.md

        ├── example-enterprise               # A directory of files for a specific plan │   ├── meta.yaml                    # A file which contains the metadata information about this plan │   ├── bind.yaml                    # A file which contains information about the values that the Helm Broker returns when it receives the bind request
-       │   ├── create-instance-schema.json  # The JSON Schema definitions for creating a service instance
+       │   ├── create-instance-schema.json  # The JSON Schema definitions for creating a ServiceInstance
-       │   └── values.yaml                  # The default configuration values in this plan for a chart defined in chart directory
+       │   └── values.yaml                  # The default configuration values in this plan for a chart defined in the `chart` directory
        └── ....
 ```